-Delhi; North-West Provinces, exclusive of Kumaon and Garhwal; Bampur; Audh; Behar; Lower Bengal, west of the Brahmaputra.
+Delhi; North-west Provinces, exclusive of Kumaon and Garhwal; Bampue; Audh; Behar, Lower Bengal, west of the Brahmaputra.

-HE elongated plain following the foot of the Himalayas, from the Jamna and Ganges "gates" to the alluvial Sanderban district, is about the size of France, but far more densely peopled.
-Here are concentrated nearly 100,000,000 persons, which at the same proportion would give for the whole of Asia about 25,000,000,000.
-Yet this region is far from being entirely under cultivation.
+this region is far from being entirely under cultivation.
 The usar, vast tracts lying above the level of high water, and thus deprived of irrigation, are mere solitudes covered with reh, a saline efflorescence resembling snow at a distance.
-The riverain districts also are often interspersed with irreelaimable lagoons or morasses, while in the low-lying region of the great delta much consists of half-submerged lands entirely unsuited for human habitations.
+The riverain districts also are often interspersed with irreclaimable lagoons or morasses, while in the low-lying region of the great delta much consists of half-submerged lands entirely unsuited for human habitations.
 Altogether the country is still far from being adapted to the wants of its occupants, and more than once in recent times disastrous famines have resulted from defective irrigation.
 On the other hand, a succession of good harvests causes a rapid increase of population, estimated at about one million annually in the Bengal presidency during the ten years between the returns for 1871 and 1881.